 Deadman's Hill Trail is a 3 mile moderately trafficked loop trail located near Elmira, Michigan that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.

 Good trekking with babies on moderate 80 degree, cloudy day.
 Got a little hot, stagnant in spots, muddy at bottom after heavy rain 2 days prior & literally up hill both ways ;)